rertzer/ft_cybersecurity_projects/snow_crash/level03.md

 ## Reconnaissance

-- Our home contain a executable file named `level03` who belongs to `flag03` user.
+- Our home contains an executable file named `level03` who belongs to `flag03` user.
 - It has the SUID and SGID bits set, meaning that we can execute it with `flag03` rights.

 ```